chrisirhc/blog.sirh.cc/posts/precompiled-grpc-compiler-bazel-python.md

 * Wondering what working with Bazel on a monorepo is like when you need to customize some tooling.
 * Goes into customizing some rules without much depth into the rules themselves.
 It's a bit of learn by practicing by example.

+Expects:
+* some understanding of what tools that apply actions on code
+* you don't have to know what protobuf or grpc are, except that they are tools that generate code in multiple programming languages including Python.

 Context:
-* Used an older version of protobuf in a bazel monorepo (3.19).
+* Used an older version of protobuf and grpc in a bazel monorepo containing Python code.
 * Wanted:
   * Type annotations in generated Python proto libraries
   * General greenkeeping (see evergreen engineering, greenkeeping terminology)